 Cronometer score vs Nutrient Optimiser score – quantity vs quality

 Some people get confused about the difference between the Cronometer targets (shown below) and the Nutrient Optimiser score.
 It’s essential to understand how these are different but important ways to measure diet quality.

 The Cronometer nutrient targets tell you how many of the nutrient scores you achieved the DRI on.
 If you didn’t get 100%, you could eat more to hit your targets (though this may not help if your goal is weight loss).

 While useful in a way, the Cronometer score is not a measure of food quality or nutrient density.
 The Cronometer target effectively penalises you for eating fewer calories and rewards you for eating more.

-We realised pretty early on that this was going to get competitive, with people vying for the top of the Nutrient Optimiser Leaderboard.
+We realised pretty early on that this was going to get competitive, with people vying for the top places on the Nutrient Optimiser Leaderboard.
 So we made it virtually impossible to get a full score of 100%.

 There’s nothing magical about achieving 300% of your recommended daily intake from the food you eat other than it’s tough to do and differentiates between people with excellent nutrition.

 The Nutrient Optimiser Score doesn’t give you more points if you’re getting massive amounts of some nutrients way beyond your requirement.
 It doesn’t really matter if you’re getting ten times the recommended minimum intake of vitamin K1, vitamin A or B12.